 Split up into three zones, with Zone A being within the Ringbahn (the main part of the city, where most visitors won’t go further than,) Zone B, which could be called “Outside of the Center”, and Zone C, which I would call “The Outskirts”:

-For the most part, you most likely won’t be leaving Zone A as a visitor, except to come in from the airports.
-Tegel Airport (TXL) is in Zone B, and Berlin-Schönefeld Airport (SXF) is in Zone C.
+For the most part, you most likely won’t be leaving Zone A as a visitor, except to come in from the airport.
+Berlin-Brandenburg Airport (BER) is in Zone C. The beloved Tegel Airport (TXL) was closed down in 2020.

 Now let’s get into the public transportation system: